-In my experience, steroid treatment can make matters worse, so I would hold off on it until you try to slow the progression of sarcoidosis (or put it into remission) by using an integrative medical approach that includes following my anti-inflammatory diet, using natural anti-inflammatory agents (such as Zyflamend), consulting a practitioner of Chinese medicine, and exploring mind/body therapies such as hypnosis and guided imagery.
+In my experience, steroid treatment can make matters worse, so I would hold off on it until you try to slow the progression of sarcoidosis (or put it into remission) by using an integrative medical approach that includes following my anti-inflammatory diet, using natural anti-inflammatory agents, consulting a practitioner of Chinese medicine, and exploring mind/body therapies such as hypnosis and guided imagery.

 Andrew Weil, M.D.